Why Rocket Companies Inc. (RKT) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -26.93% gain in the last 1 month and extending the period to 3 months gives it a -14.07%, and is -12.41% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.56% over the week and 5.97% over the month.
+The stock witnessed a -22.54% gain in the last 1 month and extending the period to 3 months gives it a -3.71%, and is 5.51% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.88% over the week and 5.66% over the month.

 Rocket Companies Inc. (RKT) Analyst Forecasts